Tensa53/tensa53.github.io/_projects/librishop_project.md

 ---
 layout: page
-title: project 6
+title: LibriShop
-description: an other project with a background image and giscus comments
+description: An e-commerce website like where you can simulate buying book from a catalog.
-img: assets/img/9.jpg
+img: assets/img/librishop_logo.png
 importance: 6
 ---